krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 You can use the DynamoDB transactional read and write APIs to manage complex business workflows that require adding, updating, or deleting multiple items as a single, all-or-nothing operation.

 With the transaction write API, you can group multiple __Put, Update, Delete, and ConditionCheck actions__.
 You can then submit the actions as a single __TransactWriteItems__ operation that either succeeds or fails as a unit.
 The same is true for __multiple Get actions__, which you can group and submit as a single __TransactGetItems__ operation.

+TransactWriteItems – allows multiple write operations (put, update, delete) to one or more tables in a single transaction.

+TransactGetItems – allows multiple read operations across one or more tables in a single transaction.

 The aggregate size of the items in the transaction cannot exceed 4 MB